Are you looking for a German Shepherd rescue in Alabama?

 All individuals involved in this rescue love the breed and provide training, rehabilitation, and medical care to needy GSDs until they are ready for their ‘forever home.’

 All rescued German Shepherds are either from shelters or surrendered by their owners, who can no longer care for their dogs for many different reasons.
-Saved dogs are initially placed in foster homes where they are socialized, trained, and rehabilitated.

 2. Sweet Home Doberman & German Shepherd Rescue

 Sweet Home Doberman and German Shepherd Rescue (formerly Sweet Home Doberman Rescue) is a small not-for-profit rescue founded in 2015 by Nikki Lilly, who adopted her first dog in 2009.
-This rescue initially helped to re-home Dobermans before adding German Shepherds to their organization in 2018.

-I like Sweet Home Doberman & German Shepherd rescue because of their philosophy of educating the public about both breeds due to often inaccurate assumptions or misunderstandings.
+I like Sweet Home Doberman & German Shepherd Rescue because of their philosophy of educating the public about both breeds due to often inaccurate assumptions or misunderstandings.

-Anyone that’s owned German Shepherds will tell you they are loyal, protective, affectionate, and will cling to you like velcro, even following you to the bathroom!
-Instead, they are often portrayed as aggressive when any aggressive behavior is due to fear caused by insufficient socialization and training by the owner.
+Anyone who’s owned German Shepherds will tell you they are loyal, protective, affectionate, and will cling to you like velcro, even following you to the bathroom!

 Alabama German Shepherd Rescues and Shelters

-If you live in Alabama, You should also search local animal shelters in your neighborhood.
 Because many people do not understand the breed-specific needs of German Shepherds, they are a common breed to be found in general animal shelters and rescues.

 Also, people giving up their German Shepherds who can no longer care for them often surrender their dogs to any general shelter instead of a specific German Shepherd rescue.